MarkBrezina/Ctrl-Alt-DefeatTheMarket/Round 3/README.md

 ## Commodities and external factors

+Products: Magnificent macarons

+Strategy: For Magnificent Macarons, we implemented a cross-market arbitrage strategy that considers trading with a foreign island through the conversion mechanism.
+The strategy analyzes the bid/ask spreads in both local and foreign markets, accounting for transportation fees, import/export tariffs, and other conversion costs to identify profitable arbitrage opportunities.

+Our approach dynamically adapts to market conditions based on the "sunlight index" observation:

+In normal sunlight regime: We execute two-way arbitrage, buying locally and selling abroad when local prices are lower than foreign prices (after accounting for fees), and vice versa.
+In low sunlight regime: We switch to an accumulation strategy, aggressively building up long positions while avoiding exports, capitalizing on the favorable conditions for holding inventory.
+The strategy also includes market making elements, placing competitive bids and asks to provide liquidity while skewing order sizes based on our current position to maintain balance.

+We couldn't get a working macarons strategy by the end of this round, and we decided to disable trading volcanic rock until we could get a proper strategy.
+Luckily enough for us, we remained 2nd in the world, while almost every other team in the top 30 dropped.

 Orchids were introduced in Round 2, along with a range of external variables: sunlight, humidity, import/export tariffs, and shipping costs.
 The premise was that orchids were grown on a separate island and had to be imported, making them subject to tariffs and transport costs.
 Their value also deteriorated under poor sunlight and humidity conditions.
 We were able to trade orchids both in our local market and through imports from the South Archipelago.

 From the start, we saw two possible approaches.
 The first was the obvious one: look for alpha in the available data by testing whether orchid prices could be predicted from sunlight, humidity, tariffs, and so on.
 The second was to understand the mechanics of orchid trading itself, since the documentation was not especially clear.
 We split up accordingly: Eric looked for predictive signals in the historical data, while Jerry focused on reverse-engineering the trading environment.